devky690/Pokemon-Socket-IO/README.md

 Add a user guide page with just the rooms form to join a room and the instructions to play the game (this wont be a page technically but itll just be conditional rendering)

+# Deployment

+Need to figure out how to deploy a bundler like snowpack.
+Options: heroku, firebase hosting